Ed “Isky” Iskenderian, Legendary Camshaft Pioneer, Passes at 104

 The Iskenderian and Granatelli families share deep roots that trace back to IndyCar competition in the 1950s, a formative era when innovation, courage, and relentless determination defined racing’s pioneers.
 That shared history underscores the profound respect and lasting bonds within the motorsports community that Ed helped build.

-Ed Iskenderian will be remembered not only for the horsepower he created, but for the people he inspired and the industry he helped legitimize.
+Ed Iskenderian will be remembered not only for the horsepower he created but also for the people he inspired and the industry he helped legitimize.
 He will be sorely missed by racers, engineers, friends, and fans around the world.